-Filings for all positions will open on Tuesday, May 19th and close at 5:00 p.m.
-Tuesday, June 2nd.
+Filings for all positions will open on May 17th and close at 5:00 p.m.
+Tuesday, May 31st.
 All required forms are available online or at Sartell City Hall.
 These forms must be received at Sartell City Hall, 125 Pinecone Road North during this time.
-Any candidate wishing to remove their name from the ballot must file an Affidavit of Withdrawal by 5:00 p.m. on Thursday, June 5th.
+Any candidate wishing to remove their name from the ballot must file an Affidavit of Withdrawal by 5:00 p.m. on June 2nd.

 Filing For Office

-To file for office, you will need the following forms (please note a full packet will be available at City Hall, please feel free to visit the Secretary of State’s Office for further information.)that as of the posting of this information the Secretary of State’s office has not yet updated all of its forms for 2020, links will be made once the Secretary of State’s office has made them available):
+To file for office, you will need the following forms (please note a full packet will be available at City Hall, please feel free to visit the Secretary of State’s Office for further information:

 - Affidavit of Candidacy: Form must be completed by the individual running for office and is to be submitted along with a $5 filing fee unless a Petition in Place of Filing Fee is submitted.
 The Affidavit of Candidacy must be signed in front of a notary public or other officer empowered to take and certify acknowledgment.